cybozu/neco-containers/README.md

 1. If the branch is `master`, for each directory with a built image:
     1. Tag the built image with tag in `TAG` file.
     1. Push the tagged image to quay.io.
+    1. If `TAG` represents a pre-release such as `1.2-rc.1`, continue to the  next directory.
     1. If the directory contains `BRANCH` file:
         1. Tag the built image with tag in `BRANCH` file.
         1. Push the tagged image to quay.io.